Fertility treatment abroad: When Phoebe and her wife went to Denmark

 Do you have any advice for other women who consider going to Denmark or another country to receive fertility treatment abroad?

 "Do it!
-You won't be disappointed by the amazing people who work in the clinics and the level of empathy and kindness you receive.
-Having a baby by whatever method will always be a rollercoaster of emotions, but I wouldn't hesitate to recommend Denmark as a place to go for fertility treatment!"
+You will not be disappointed by the amazing people who work in the clinics and the level of empathy and kindness you receive.
+Having a baby by whatever method will always be a rollercoaster of emotions, but I would not hesitate to recommend Denmark as a place to go for fertility treatment!"

 Thank you, Phoebe, for sharing your story of getting fertility treatment abroad.
-If you want to read more about fertility treatment abroad, we car recommend our blog post called Fertility tourism: Why travel abroad?
+If you are curious about the process of how lesbian couples can fulfil their dream of a baby, then follow the link to read all about it and the different possibilities for you and your partner.
+You can also read more about fertility treatment abroad in this blog post called Fertility tourism: Why travel abroad?